Newly Diagnosed Children and Young People

 Why does CGD happen?

 CGD is an inherited disorder which means that it is passed from parents to their children.
-There are fours variations of CGD; one type of CGD is 'X-linked' (sex-linked) and the other three are 'autosomal recessive'.
+There are five variations of CGD; one type of CGD is 'X-linked' (sex-linked) and the other four are 'autosomal recessive'.

 An X-linked disorder means the CGD-affected gene comes from the mother and that her daughters will be carriers and her sons will all be affected by the condition.
 An autosomal recessive disorder is when a condition or trait develops because two copies of an abnormal gene – one from each parent – are present.